Dream of Great Ash Tree Kingdom

 When he set his sight on the girl, he immediately fell in love with her.
 So was the girl.
-A splendid royal wedding was proceeded without delay.
+A splendid royal wedding proceeded without delay.

 A Happy Family

-After wedding, Chunyu was appointed as the Governor to Nanke County where he worked and lived for twenty years with his wife and together they raised two kids.
+After the wedding, Chunyu was appointed as the Governor to Nanke County where he worked and lived for twenty years with his wife and together they raised two kids.

 Death Did the Loving Couple Apart

-Beyond the border of Nanke County was another nation called Great Kingdom of Vine which had 340,000 households, slightly smaller in territory and less in population than Ash Tree Kingdom.
+Beyond the border of Nanke County was another nation called the Great Kingdom of Vine which had 340,000 households, slightly smaller in territory and less in population than the Ash Tree Kingdom.
 Yet they were militarily better equipped.

-Vine Kingdom army declared war against Tree Kingdom again.
+Vine Kingdom army declared war against the Tree Kingdom again.
 Although their assault was defeated by Chunyu’s army, 50,000 Ash Tree troops were lost.

 Chunyu lost his love of life.